ctlearn-project/ctlearn/README.rst

 Download and install `Anaconda <https://www.anaconda.com/download/>`_\ , or, for a minimal installation, `Miniconda <https://conda.io/miniconda.html>`_.

-The following command will set up a conda virtual environment, add the necessary package channels, and install ctlearn specified version and its dependencies:
+The following command will set up a conda virtual environment, add the necessary package channels, and install CTLearn specified version and its dependencies:

 .. code-block:: bash